dragonsea0927/KandysLaunderette/README.md

 # Kandy's Launderette

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-I created this project as an updated Server-Side Rendering project based on the previous Client-Side Rendering project, seen on my gihub as Kandy's Launderette website.
+This is a [Next.js](https://nextjs.org/) project created with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+I developed this project as an alternative Static-Side Rendering project based on the previous Client-Side Rendering project, seen on my gihub as Kandy's Launderette website.

-This projects is constructed solely with Next.js - featuring, Bootstrap 5, JSON, and a Framer-motion animation API.
-It also demonstrated my general web development skills, specifically, HTML5, CSS3, SCSS, JavaScript /jQuery, Bootstrap 5, Git/ Github.
+This projects is developed solely with Next.js 13 - featuring, Typescript, Javascript, React 18, Tailwindcss, Framer-motion animation and a WordPress CMS API for content fetching.

 # Cover Screenshot